Nicosia Marathon

 Nicosia Marathon (branded The Quantum Nicosia Marathon) is an international marathon (42.195 km) that courses through Nicosia.
-Its inaugural run was held in October 10, 2010. as a half-marathon race.
-It was founded in 2010. by the Athanasios Ktorides Foundation to commemorate 2500 years of Battle of Marathon.
-The course begins at the Famagusta Gate, chief gate of old Nicosia walls, and comes back.
+Its inaugural run was held on October 10, 2010. as a half-marathon race.
+It was founded in 2010. by the Athanasios Ktorides Foundation to commemorate 2,500 years of Battle of Marathon.
+The course begins at the Famagusta Gate, the chief gate of old Nicosia walls, and comes back.